Search

 Banjo Corp 3in Mag Meter

 Magnetic meters, however, only work with conductive fluids.
-This means hydrocarbons such as oils or gasolines or deionized liquids are not recommended with mag meters.
+This means hydrocarbons such as oils, gasoline, or deionized liquids are not recommended with mag meters.
 Suspended solids, such as those found in various ag chemicals and fertilizers, can also sometimes pose a problem.
-The suspended soils, which may not be conductive, can interrupt the magnetic field and throw off the reading’s accuracy.
+The suspended soils, which may not be conductive, can interrupt the magnetic field and throw off the reading's accuracy.
 Newer, specialized magmeters such as slurry magmeters are engineered to counteract this magnetic interference.
 However, these units generally feature heftier price tags compared to standard models.

 Turbine Flow Meters